 This publication coincides with the 50th anniversary of Bill Owens’ Suburbia and accompanies exhibitions at Center for Photographic Art, Carmel, California, Nordic Light Festival of Photography, Kristiansund, Norway and Foothill College.

 Sorrow into Song

 by Geir and Kate Jordahl

 Thank you to everyone who purchased this book and supported this project.
-Thanks to the recognition of the book, a second printing is in process.
 The companion edition, Hush of the Heart, is in the works.
-We will share more as we progress.
+We will share more soon.

 Sorrow into Song was conceived and designed by Geir and Kate Jordahl while sheltered in place during the 2020 Pandemic.
 The artwork in this volume was created at their home in Bellingham, Washington.
 Sorrow into Song includes poems written by Sara Teasdale at the time of the 1918 Flu Pandemic.
 Sara Teasdale lived from 1884 to 1933 and was the first recipient of the prize for poetry that later became the Pulitzer Prize.
 Published by True North Editions, Bellingham, Washington.
 Printed and hand-assembled by Bookmobile, Minneapolis, Minnesota.

 Sorrow into Song – $145 plus shipping

 Sorrow into Song is 9×12 inches and has 102 pages on 100# matte EuroArt Plus paper.
 It has a cloth cover with a tipped-in image and included a selected signed print.
 The first edition of 25 copies has been sold out with the prints no longer available.
 The second printing is now available.
 The second printing is also signed by Geir and Kate Jordahl and includes new image selections.
 It is limited to 25 copies.
-The choices of prints signed and numbered (edition of 25 each), pigment inkjet print on 8.5×11 inch cotton rag paper.
+The choice of prints are below – signed and numbered (edition of 25 each), pigment inkjet print on 8.5×11 inch cotton rag paper.